-From talking to homeowners from SF to Redwood City to Los Angeles, we have learned that it is surprisingly hard to figure out what an ADU will cost before you’ve already committed to a project, paid thousands for designs from your architect and permitting fees, and pulled your ADU permit.
+From talking to countless homeowners, we have learned that it's surprisingly hard to figure out what an ADU will cost before you’ve already committed to a project, paid thousands for designs from your architect and permitting fees, and pulled your ADU permit.

-Cottage's process is set up to inform you of the costs for your project before you commit a penny to building your ADU.
+Cottage's process is set up to estimate the costs for your project before you commit a penny to building your ADU.
 Click the "Get Started" button at the top right hand corner for a free consultation and estimate — otherwise, read on to learn more about the hard costs for your ADU.

 The Hard Costs of Building An ADU